crazoter/timetable-pinger-py/README.md

 ## Potential issues
 * The item checking system is quite rudimentary, so it only check the latest sheet.
 * Your lambda may timeout with default settings.
 I set mine to use 15s, 192 mb of memory.
-    * With debug mode off, a check that doesn't require pinging usually bills 0.1s; otherwise ~7 to 8s (still very much within 400,000-GB seconds)
+    * With debug mode off, a check that doesn't require pinging usually bills 0.1s; otherwise ~7 to 10s (still very much within 400,000-GB seconds).
+    * With debug mode on, a check takes ~1s (to send message to telegram), otherwise ~10s.